MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Registry_Provider.md

 ContosoCompany
 ```

-You can use the `New-ItemProperty` cmdlet to create to **Item Properties** on
+You can use the `New-ItemProperty` cmdlet to create values in a registry key
-a registry key that you specify.
-The following example creates a new DWORD
+that you specify.
+The following example creates a new DWORD value on the
-value on the ContosoCompany registry key.
+ContosoCompany registry key.

 ```powershell
 $path = "HKLM:\SOFTWARE\ContosoCompany"